|

 for two weeks, and who was interviewed by Channel 4’s Lindsey

-the murder and she did so.”
-According to
+responsibility for the murder and she did so.”

-record of that meeting exists, it raises the question of whether she was
+Although no record of that meeting exists, it raises the question of

 Then there is the possibility that Laleh